sanette/bogue/README.md

 opam install bogue
 ```

-That's it. **But**, if you want to stay in sync with the latest
+That's it. *But*, if you want to stay in sync with the latest
-developement, you may direcly "pin" the github repository:
+developement, you can directly "pin" the github repository:

 ```
 opam pin add https://github.com/sanette/bogue.git